estevao-souza/estevao-souza/README.md

 ### Hi there 👋

-🔭 I'm using this repository to store and document my projects studying various topics that I find interesting.
+🔭 I'm using this repository to store and document my projects as I study various topics that I find interesting.

 ⚡
 <!--